 But actually, Grayson isn’t a he at all.
 She’s a her.

 Now, I’ve never struggled with my gender identity.
 But Polonsky is such a talented writer that I could feel all of Grayson’s pain and hurt and it made me want to cry for her.
 The emotional depths the book reaches into, told all from Grayson’s perspective so it’s intimate and personal.
 But never flashy, just a real person dealing with real things.
-I was really very impressed.
+I was impressed.

-And then to know that this is fiction, but it’s also a real thing for tons of people, makes me want to give everyone a hug and then try to make the world a better place.
+And then to know that this story is fiction, but it’s a real thing for tons of people, makes me want to give everyone a hug and then try to make the world a better place.

 Which may have been the point of the book.
 Or maybe it was just for visibility’s sake, I’ll admit this was my first novel with a transgender protagonist.
-But whatever the reason for Polonsky’s work, I’m so thankful for it.
+But whatever the reason for Polonsky’s work, I’m thankful for it.

 In addition to treating this situation with the kindness and respect it deserves, Polonsky also showed us how to act.
 For instance, I shouldn’t assume what pronouns a person wants me to use.
-Not that I would ever say something intentionally hurtful, but this book showed a couple of ways words can unintentionally hurt someone.
+Not that I would ever say something intentionally hurtful, but this book showed how a couple of ways words can unintentionally hurt someone.